psf/black/docs/contributing/issue_triage.md

 # Issue triage

-Currently, _Black_ uses the issue tracker for bugs, feature requests, proposed design modifications, and general user support.
+Currently, _Black_ uses the issue tracker for bugs, feature requests, proposed style modifications, and general user support.
 Each of these issues have to be triaged so they can be eventually be resolved somehow.
 This document outlines the triaging process and also the current guidelines and recommendations.